-While we’ve done countless reviews on some of the best OWB and IWB holsters on the market, we’ve done very little reviews on holsters specifically approved for the International Defensive Pistol Association (IDPA).
+While we’ve done countless reviews on some of the best OWB and IWB holsters on the market, we’ve done very little reviews for those who prefer an IDPA holster – those specifically approved for the International Defensive Pistol Association (IDPA).

 For a holster approved by the IDPA, it must be concealable, worn only on your dominant side (that means no cross draws), and it basically has to be worn without falling or rocking about.
 While the IDPA holster rules get slightly more complex than that, these are the general guidelines to cover when purchasing a competition holster.

 We’ve selected four of what we think are the best IDPA holsters available, and we’ll let you know what our top pick is at the end of the review.
 Whether you shoot best with a Glock, Smith and Wesson, Sig Sauer, or another pistol, there’s an approved holster out there for you.

 The Uncle Mike’s Tactical Reflex Competition Holster is one of the best IDPA holsters for anyone who doesn’t want interference with a quick draw.
 The body is constructed of a tough polymer that has been injection molded.
 A simple clip attaches the IDPA holster to your waist, which has two height adjustment settings.
 The Integrated Retention Technology is a special design that allows the shooter to release their firearm with a simple twisting motion; by rotating the firearm from 6 o’clock to 6:30, the shooter only has to pull their weapon towards their body to release it for a fast draw during competition.
 Only the barrel and the trigger guard are encased within the holster, so there’s no fumbling around while you keep your eye on your target.